Pancakes

 5

-Cook in batches until all of your batter is completely cooked.
-Adjust the heat as necessary to avoid burning the pancakes.
+Cook in batches until you've used up all your batter.
+Add more oil and adjust the heat as necessary to avoid burning the pancakes.

 6